 - of their health, sources of health information and support, and needs for assistance and services. - RVCOG staff, SAC members, and community partners participated in focus groups with key stakeholders.
 Focus groups included: Community Volunteer Network (CVN) Age Wise-Age Well, foster grandparents, and SHIBA program participants; Food & Friends meal site participants; SAC members; and DSAC members.
-Input from stakeholders was received on unmet needs for older adults and adults with disabilities, needed community improvements for this population, the importance of aging in place, resources for caregivers, and successes and challenges to health and well-being. - From the gathered survey and stakeholder data, the agency identified the following list of needs (not prioritized): - Access, transportation, and accessible parking - Affordable housing and supports for the unhoused community - Financial barriers - Food security - Access to durable medical equipment - o Opportunities for social connections events and multigenerational - Single point of entry for resource assessments and navigation assistance - o Caregiver consistency from homecare agencies - Training for caregivers - o Family caregiver reimbursement - Safety lighting, accessible entrances to businesses, medication reviews, environments that welcome all - Easy access to recreation and exercise - o Understanding medical coverage and physicians not taking Medicare - O Digital literacy access, affordability, use of devices - RVCOG conducted a public hearing on March 3, 2025, to review and gather public and Senior Advisory Council feedback on the Four-Year Area Plan.
+Input from stakeholders was received on unmet needs for older adults and adults with disabilities, needed community improvements for this population, the importance of aging in place, resources for caregivers, and successes and challenges to health and well-being.
+The surveys did not reveal needs specific to demographic groups but rather showed that needs were spread widely over all demographic groups. - From the gathered survey and stakeholder data, the agency identified the following list of needs (not prioritized): - Access, transportation, and accessible parking - Affordable housing and supports for the unhoused community - Financial barriers - Food security - o Access to durable medical equipment - Opportunities for social connections events and multigenerational - Single point of entry for resource assessments and navigation assistance - Caregiver consistency from homecare agencies - Training for caregivers - o Family caregiver reimbursement - Safety lighting, accessible entrances to businesses, medication reviews, environments that welcome all - Easy access to recreation and exercise - Understanding medical coverage and physicians not taking Medicare - Digital literacy access, affordability, use of devices

+• RVCOG conducted a public hearing on March 3, 2025, to review and gather public and Senior Advisory Council feedback on the Four-Year Area Plan.